bio

 metaphor-flurry

-Daniel Barber is a Los Angeles based artist and poet and his paintings and drawings have been exhibited in solo and group exhibitions in the United States, Canada, and Italy.
+Daniel Barber is a Los Angeles based artist and poet and his paintings and drawings have been exhibited in solo and group exhibitions in North America and Europe.
 He was born in Erie, Pennsylvania and moved annually as a child about the eastern and midwestern United States and traveled frequently, usually camping, all over the United States and Canada.
 He is an autodidact, insatiably curious about many fields of knowledge.
 Such explorations led eventually to his embrace of his innate passions for science and art.
-Stress-induced hallucinations and synaesthesia experienced for decades helped fuel his interest in meditation—which he practices daily—and the nature of perception, and contributed to his openness to visual thinking.
+Stress-induced hallucinations, familial anxiety, and synaesthesia experienced for decades helped fuel his interest in meditation—which he practices daily—and the nature of perception, and contributed to his openness to visual thinking, complementarity, and complexity.

-Daniel spent seven years in radio beginning when he was fourteen managing his high school radio station (prompted, in part, by building a stereo from scratch when he was ten years old and constructing a computer in high school), while working as night manager of an Amoco service station to earn money for college.
-His undergraduate studies were grounded in physics and forged through philosophy before finally rejecting a lucrative job offer in television and quitting an early career in commercial design and deciding to be an artist.
+Daniel spent seven years in radio beginning when he was fourteen managing his high school radio station (prompted, in part, by building a stereo from scratch when he was ten years old and constructing a computer in high school) while working as night manager of an Amoco service station to earn money for college.
+His undergraduate studies were grounded in physics and forged on through philosophy and media communications until, after graduation, he rejected a lucrative job offer at NBC television and soon after left a burgeoning career in commercial design and decided to be an artist.
+Such is fate, or something like it.
+An uneasiness with how things seemed to be compelled an effort to see things as they are and explore that awareness through art.

-Daniel’s interests range through many disciplines—astrophysics and neurobiology, psychology and philosophy, Buddhism, poetry, and art history—all serving as shaping influences upon his work.
-In addition to now working full time as a painter, he enjoys traveling, hiking, trail-running, and foraging for wild edible mushrooms, gardening, cooking, wine, swimming in the sea, and sharing his extraordinary life with his wife and family and their dog, Comet.
+Daniel’s interests range through many disciplines—astrophysics and neurobiology, psychology and philosophy, Buddhism, poetry, art history, and the chemistry and physics of paint—particularly the viscous goo of oils—and other materials and how it engages with attendant human perception—all serving as shaping influences on his work.
+In addition to now working full time as an artist, he enjoys traveling, hiking, trail-running, and foraging for wild edible mushrooms; gardening, cooking, wine, swimming in the sea, and sharing this one unique life with his wife, family, and friends and with his dog and studio companion, Comet.

 Lecturing, apparently, even as a baby